XoopsDocs/mylinks-tutorial/README.md

 ## Module Purpose

-This module is for .....
+The MyLinks module is used to create a links section for your website.
+It is typically used to create a directory to other relevant websites, but you could use it to link to anything really (music, software, publications, whatever).
+Links can be organized into categories and sub-categories.
+Users can optionally be allowed to 'rate' existing links or to submit new ones.

 ![image001.png](assets/image001.png)
-*Figure 1: Main view of the Marquee Module (Admin side)*
+*Figure 1: Main view of the Mylinks Module (Admin side)*